dkatz23238/pybotlib-tutorial/how-to-make-a-robot.md

 mybot.log("I am accessing google")
 ```

-Once we have instantiated our RPA we will continue to program and coordinate the set of activites it needs to conduct.
+Once we have instantiated our RPA we will continue to program and coordinate the set of activities it needs to conduct.
 At the very end of our script we will do some cleaning up:

 ``` python
 mybot.driver.quit()